shevious/edx-documentation/en_us/xblock/source/getting_started/setup_sdk.rst

 Create and Activate the Virtual Environment
 ********************************************

+You must have a virtual environment tool installed on your computer.
+For more information, see :ref:`Install XBlock Prerequisites`.

-The first step is to create the virtual environment in your ``xblock_development`` directory.
+Then create the virtual environment in your ``xblock_development`` directory.

 #.
 At the command prompt in ``xblock_development``, run the following
    command to create the virtual environment.